 - Marinate these the night before making them so the flavors of coconut, lime and ginger have plenty of time to seep into the chicken.
 While the flavors may seem very strong when you put them in the bag to marinate, they are very subtle when they are done grilling.

-I served these Grilled Coconut Lime Chicken Kebobs over Grilled Lemon Potato slices.
-(I’ll be posting that recipe soon 🙂 ) It would work equally as well over a crisp salad or even something as simple as rice!
+- Serve these Grilled Coconut Lime Chicken Kebobs over Grilled Lemon Potato slices or a coconut rice.
+It would work equally as well over a crisp salad!
 If you need a sauce to go over it you could make a chimichurri recipe like I have here.

 Top List of other Skewer/Kebob recipes you need to add to your menu planning: